The Psychology of Trump Derangement Syndrome

 Evidence-based approaches that work well for political anxiety:

-A good therapist also helps you separate and champion personal values from the surrounding political noise—building resilience so you can engage with civic life in a balanced, healthy way.
+A good therapist also helps you clarify your personal values and separate them from the surrounding political noise, building resilience so you can engage with civic life in a balanced, healthy way.

 Finding Balance in Political Storms